-- Climate: over the last week, there was light rainfall along the coast and across the north of the state.
-For January, rainfall was below average for the north east of the state and average elsewhere. - Three Month Forecast: for February to April 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slight chance of exceeding the average along the coast.
-Maximum and minimum temperatures are expected to be below average.
-According to the BOM as of 30/Jan/2018, the weak La Niña has reached its peak and due to end in autumn, hence the drier conditions of late. - Tidal: a small series of high tides due over 16-17/Feb, with heights of 1.75m predicted. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of Dec 2017.
-Both models are not suggestive of an MVEV epidemic. - Mosquito Numbers Inland: the continual dry weather, meant that mosquito numbers were lower than the norm, ebing 'high' at Griffith and Leeton, and 'low' elsewhere. - Mosquito Numbers Coast: the same story this week; Ballina and Tweed continue with the 'high' catches, with few Aedes vigilax being trapped.
-Other sites were mostly 'low'. - Mosquito Numbers Sydney: a very similar trend continues with 'high' collections along the Georges River and 'low' elsewhere. - Arboviral Isolates: there were no further arboviral detections this week. - Chicken Sentinel Flocks: there have been no seroconversions. - Human Notifications: for the current fiscal year, there have been 260 RRV and 52 BFV notifications, this is well below the average compared with recent years (the averages to the end of January are 464RRV and 43BFV).
-Dengue infections continue to be the number 2 on the arbovirus hit list this year, with some 149 notifications (all overseas acquired).
+- Climate: over the last week, there was light to moderate rainfall along the coast and ranges, being heavier on the north coast.
+For January, rainfall was below average for the north east of the state and average elsewhere. - Three Month Forecast: for March to May 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slight chance of exceeding the average along the coast and being below average in the far west.
+Maximum and minimum temperatures are expected to be around average, but above average in the west of the state.
+According to the BOM as 13/Feb/2018, the weak La Niña continues to decline and will end in autumn, hence the drier conditions of late. - Tidal: the next series of high tides that may trigger Aedes vigilax hatching are due over 27/Feb to 4/Mar, with heights of 1.94m being predicted. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of Jan 2018.
+Both models are not suggestive of an MVEV epidemic. - Mosquito Numbers Inland: mosquito numbers continue to decline and are lower than average, in spite of the 'high' numbers at Griffith and Leeton. - Mosquito Numbers Coast: collections were 'high' at several sites, include all those from the mid-north coast and north.
+The Lennox Head site at Ballina trapped over 1,000 mosquitoes dominated by Culex sitiens (not a great human biter). - Mosquito Numbers Sydney: for most sites, numbers were 'low' this week.
+The exceptions continue to be the sites along the Georges River and at Homebush, where Aedes vigilax dominates. - Arboviral Isolates: there were no further arboviral detections from the mosquitoes. - Chicken Sentinel Flocks: there have been no seroconversions. - Human Notifications: for the current fiscal year, there have been 277 RRV and 56 BFV notifications, this is well below the average compared with recent years (the averages to the end of January are 464RRV and 43BFV).